 There is no sort of freedom other than the sort which voluntary exchange brings about.

-The human capacity to forecast and plan ahead and therefore to store and save — all of which result from our conceptual capacity, which is reason — are what give rise to the process of voluntary exchange.
+The human capacity to forecast and plan ahead and therefore to store and save — all of which result from our conceptual capacity, which is also known as reason — are the things that give rise to the process of voluntary exchange.

-Voluntary trade is a fundamental and defining characteristic of the human species, and the significance of this cannot be overstated.
+Voluntary exchange is a fundamental and defining characteristic of the human species, and the significance of this cannot be overstated.

-Among other things, voluntary trade is the antithesis of conflict and war: it is peaceful, non-coercive, mutually beneficial.
-For this reason, trade promotes kinship and goodwill among humans.
+For this precise reason, trade promotes kinship and goodwill among humans.
 Money, like markets and stores, is merely a medium that further facilitates the process of exchange.

 Yet the most extraordinary thing about voluntary trade is that, like energy itself, it reciprocates, and through this reciprocation, it grows in an exponential way and is inexhaustible: the more we use it, the more we have of it, and thus, by the natural way in which trade fosters innovation and wealth-creation, the better and more streamlined it becomes.
 It advances always toward human progress.

 Trade is the fundamental engine of civilization.